 - Backed by a 10 year warranty.

-Do not forget, SD card issues are very infrequent.
-Only 2 cards have failed out of the loads I have acquired over many years.
-Age could have added to the failure, as the SD cards were bundled with previously owned cameras.
+Remember, SD card issues are relatively rare.
+Only 2 cards have failed among the numerous ones I’ve acquired over many years, and age likely contributed to their failure, given that these SD cards came bundled with used cameras.

 4 different specs of Secure Digital (SD) cards exist.
 The Canon Rebel T1i is limited to using SD memory cards.
 The benefit is that there is an improvement in the max capacity and transfer rates with the introduction of every updated specification.

 Secure Digital memory card readers are backward compatible.
 A card reader built into a digital camera that can use SDXC cards will also be able to use SDHC and SD memory cards.

 The card reader in the Canon Rebel T1i will only work with the first and second SD card technical specs.
 SDXC or SDUC SD cards are not going to be compatible.